-Tier I ERPs support large multi-billion $ global enterprises and handle all internationalization issues, including currency, language, alphabet, postal code, accounting rules, etc. For years, Oracle and SAP were considered Tier I. Now, many ERP companies including Ximple ERP companies offers these functionalities with lower cost of ownership.
-Newer technologies gives young and innovative ERP solution provider opportunity to compete with old legacy companies.
+Tier I ERPs support large multi-billion $ global enterprises and handle all internationalization issues, including currency, language, alphabet, postal code, accounting rules, etc. For years, Oracle and SAP were considered Tier I. Now, many ERP companies including Ximple ERP companies offer these functionalities with a lower cost of ownership.
+Newer technologies give young and innovative ERP solution providers the opportunity to compete with old legacy companies.

 Tier II ERPs support large to mid-tier enterprises that may operate in multiple countries but lack global reach.
-Usually revenues for these companies is between $100M to $1B.
+Usually, revenues for these companies are between $100M to $1B.
 Tier II customers can be standalone entities or business units of large global enterprises.
 Most of these ERPs have some internationalization but lack Tier I breadth.

-Tier III ERPs support small to up coming companies with revenue less than $100M.
-Customers opt for these type of ERP solution as the initial steps in their long-term ERP roadmap.
+Tier III ERPs support small to upcoming companies with revenue less than $100M.
+Customers opt for these types of ERP solutions as the initial steps in their long-term ERP roadmap.

 Globally about 50% of ERP implementations are considered to be a failure.
 Here, the definition of failure is that they did not meet the expectations.
 Instead of improving the process efficiency, they slowed down the operations and impacted the revenues and bottom line.

 Instead of looking at the critical requirements and choosing the best product that meets the requirements, customers started with a strict budget and purchased the Product that had the lowest costs but which did not meet the critical needs